 Understanding your report template

-Learn how your report template is structured, what you can and can't customise, how the primary field works, and how to configure document settings.
+How a report template is structured, what you can and can't customise, how the primary field works, and how document settings shape the output.

 Template structure

-• Sections are the top-level headings in your report (e.g. Property, Exchange, GST, Planning)
+• Sections - the top-level headings in the report (Property, Exchange, GST, Planning, and so on).

-• Groups sit inside sections and provide a sub-heading level.
-Not every section uses groups.
+• Groups - sub-headings inside a section.
+Not every section has groups.

-• Items are the individual content blocks that make up your report.
-Each item contains the actual text, merge tags, and conditional content that appears in your final report.
+• Items - the individual content blocks, each carrying the text, merge tags, and conditional content that goes into the report.

 Property section expanded showing items and the Area group nested inside

-• A count of groups and items it contains
+• A count of the groups and items inside.

-Section headers showing Conditionally visible and Repeating badges
+Section headers with Conditionally visible and Repeating badges

-Badges appear on sections, groups, and items to indicate special behaviour:
+Badges on sections, groups, and items mark special behaviour:

-• Modified - you've changed this element from the default (renamed, changed content, etc.)
+• Modified - you’ve changed this element from the default (renamed it, edited its content, and so on).

-• Conditionally Visible - this element only appears in reports when certain conditions are met.
+• Conditionally Visible - the element only appears in reports when its conditions are met.
 Hover over the badge to see the conditions.

-• Repeating - this element repeats for each entry in a list (e.g. once per title search)
+• Repeating - the element repeats for each entry in a list (once per title search, for example).

 What you can change

-• Content - edit the text, formatting, merge tags, and conditional blocks within any item
+• Content - the text, formatting, merge tags, and conditional blocks inside any item.

-• Custom content - create entirely new sections, groups, and items
+• Custom content - add entirely new sections, groups, and items.

-• Default sections and groups cannot be deleted.
-You can exclude individual items from your template, but the section and group structure from the default template remains available.
-Excluded items can be re-added at any time from the Excluded Items tab.
+• Default sections and groups can’t be deleted.
+You can exclude individual items, but the default section/group structure remains available.
+Excluded items can be re-added from the Excluded Items tab.

-• Repeating behaviour is fixed.
-Some sections repeat automatically for each entry in a list (e.g. the Title Details section repeats once per title search, the Pool Details group repeats once per pool).
-This repetition is built into the system and cannot be turned on or off.
+• Repeating behaviour is built in.
+Some sections repeat automatically for each entry in a list - the Title Details section repeats once per title search, the Pool Details group repeats once per pool.
+You can’t switch the repetition on or off.

-• Field metadata is automatic.
-When a report item is linked to a review field (see Primary Field below), metadata such as comments, location references, and recommendations are automatically included in the report.
-You don't need to add these manually.
+• Field metadata is appended automatically.
+When a report item is linked to a review field (see Primary field below), comments, location references, recommendations, risk, and images attached to that field are included in the report automatically.
+You don’t need to add merge tags for them.

 Primary field

-Most report items are linked to a review field - this is called the item's primary field.
-The primary field serves two purposes:
+Most report items are linked to a review field - the item’s primary field.
+It does two things:

 Automatic metadata